 and so on.
 The sequence is named after the Italian mathematician Leonardo Pisano, whose nickname was Fibonacci.

-The sequence so generated crops up in many different contexts in both nature and mathematics.
-We know it as the Fibonacci sequence (Fibonacci was Pisano’s nickname), although it appeared centuries earlier in India in connection with studies of Sanskrit poetic metre.
+In his book Liber abaci, published in 1202, Pisano posed a hypothetical problem about breeding pairs of rabbits which has the Fibonacci sequence as its solution (in this case starting at 1).
+The sequence had, however, appeared centuries earlier in India in connection with studies of Sanskrit poetic metre.
 And, delightfully, it has inspired an experimental form in contemporary Western poetry – the Fib poem, which has a structure based on the Fibonacci sequence.

-In their fascinating book Discovering Patterns in Mathematics and Poetry, Marcia Birken and Anne Coon discuss the appearance of the Fibonacci sequence in Western poetry from Virgil to modern times.
-However, it was not until 2006 that the Fib poem gained widespread popularity following a blog post by Gregory Pincus that went, as we would say nowadays, viral.
+The Fib poem gained widespread popularity in 2006 following a blog post by Gregory Pincus that went, as we would say nowadays, viral.
 Pincus defined a Fib poem as ‘a six line, 20 syllable poem with a syllable count by line of 1/1/2/3/5/8 – the classic Fibonacci sequence.’

 Here’s a little, off-the-cuff example of a Fib poem:

 I like playing with patterns in crochet, music, poetry and mathematics.

 As a simple, fun and engaging interface between poetry and mathematics, Fib poems are a wonderful teaching tool.
 Part of their charm lies in their accessibility: the intrinsic pattern is easy to understand and, as you can see from my effort above, it doesn’t require much verbal dexterity to match words to the syllable count.